 Tighten

-Tighten the locknuts until a torque of 60 Nm is reached (44 lb-ft).
+Tighten the locknuts to a torque of 60 Nm (44 ft·lbs).

-6. Check toe angle to ensure correct adjustment and adjust if necessary.
+6. Check the toe angle to ensure proper adjustment and adjust if necessary.

-1. Loosen upper suspension arm to frame just enough to allow movement.
+1. Loosen the upper control arm to the frame just enough to allow movement.

-Important: There are grooves on the car frame, by turning the cam nut, you can move the camber to the indicated position.
+Important: There are grooves on the car frame; by turning the cam nut, you can move the camber to the designated position.

-2. Rotate the upper control arm mount in the direction needed to measure the camber correctly.
+2. Rotate the upper control arm mount in the direction required to obtain the correct camber measurement.

-3. Firmly seat the upper suspension arm mount to the frame without tightening it.
+3. Firmly seat the upper control arm mount to the frame without tightening it.

-4. Repeat the rear camber specification test and adjust if necessary.
+4. Recheck the rear wheel camber specifications and adjust if necessary.

-5. While holding the nut, tighten the bolt securing the upper suspension arm to the frame.
+5. While holding the nut, tighten the upper control arm to frame mounting bolt.

 Tighten